drmonkeyninja/social-share-url/readme.md

     $SocialShareUrl = new SocialShareUrl();
     $url = $SocialShareUrl->getUrl('facebook', 'http://example.com');

-A full list of the available social networks can be found in the `src/data/stubs.php` file.

 You can pass further parameters to be included in the share URL by passing them as an array to the third parameter:-

 	$url = $SocialShareUrl->getUrl(